-To open the Project window, tap Project at the top of the Menu.
+To open the Project window, tap the Project button at the bottom of the Menu.
 The Project window shows an overview of all samples and tracks in the current project.

-To delete samples from the project (to create more free RAM space for sampling time, audio recording, etc.), tap Purge.
+Tap Purge to delete samples from the project (to create more free RAM space for sampling time, audio recording, etc.).
 In the screen that appears, tap Unused Samples to delete all unused samples from the project, tap All Samples to delete all samples from the project (from all kits and audio or MIDI tracks), or tap Cancel to return to the previous screen.
 Alternatively, tap to select a sample and then tap Delete at the bottom of the screen.